rfabbri/vxd/vpe-gitflow.md

     git merge -s recursive -Xsubtree=vxl vxl/master

 ## Updating the remote
+    git fetch vxl
+    git checkout -b vxl-integration vxl/master
+    # merge changes from master using subtree
+    git cherry-pick -x --strategy=subtree -Xsubtree=vxl/ master

+    # Or, if you organized your VXL commits directly into eg vxl-integration, just rebase

+    git branch master-reb master # master or any other branch tip to rebase git rebase -s subtree -Xsubtree=vxl --onto vxl-integration feature-in-progress master-reb git checkout vxl-integration
+    git merge master-reb
+    git push  # to push the vxl-master branch to toplevel VPE git push vxl HEAD:master
+    git branch -D master-reb

+    Rebase is nice, since rebasing interactively means that you have a chance to edit the commits which are rebased (inserting move-related info such as the origin sha1 etc).
+You can reorder the commits, and you can remove them (weeding out bad or otherwise unwanted patches).

+### Conclusion
+  - same as before

-## Caveats
+## Conclusion

+The

-- git log --follow doesn't work for sub folders to trace down to the orig repo
+- Caveat: git log --follow doesn't work for sub folders to trace down to the orig repo

+- mere users only push to main repo, but will never ever push directly to the subrepos, unless they are advanced users. this may be a good thing, as day-to-day workflow gets centralized and synced a lot easier (one repo) than before.